javivelasco/javivelasco.github.io/_posts/2014-12-08-december-reading-list-update.md

 ---
 layout:     post
 title:      "December reading list update"
 date:       2014-12-08
 categories: reading-list
 cover:      posts/reading2.jpg
+permalink:  /blog/:title
 ---
 Two months and a half ago, still being not familiar with traffic in such big city like Madrid, I though I could drive to work everyday early in the morning.
 I cannot imagine how wrong I was... eventually, I decided it was better to ride the **subway**.